Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: Evaluation

+\textit{Cause 1: Similar Syntactic Structures of Proxy Functions} - Proxy functions exhibit similar syntactic structures, which can lead to similar semantics.
+This can make it challenging for Asteria-Pro to differentiate between proxy functions since their semantics are alike.
+Figure~\ref{fig:proxy_func} provides an illustration of two proxy functions that differ only on line 9.
+Due to their similar semantics, it becomes difficult to confirm the actual callees, especially when symbols are lacking or when indirect jump tables are involved.

-\begin{itemize} \item \textbf{Cause 1.} Proxy functions hold similar syntactic structures, resulting in similar semantic.
-Figure~\ref{fig:proxy_func} illustrates two proxy functions that differ solely on line 9.
-Asteria-Pro fails to differentiate proxy functions since their semantics are similar.
-In addition, the callees are difficult to confirm due to indirect jump table when symbols are lacking. \item \textbf{Cause 2.} Compilers for distinct architectures utilize various intrinsic functions that substitute libc function calls with optimized assembly instructions.
-For instance, the gcc-X86 compiler may replace the memcpy function with several memory operation instructions, causing the function to be absent from the callee function list.
-Asteria's filtering and re-ranking modules lack a complete set of callee functions for score calculation, resulting in a loss of precision. \end{itemize}
+\textit{Cause 2: Compiler-Specific Intrinsic Functions} - Compilers for different architectures utilize various intrinsic functions, which substitute libc function calls with optimized assembly instructions.
+For example, the gcc-X86 compiler may replace the memcpy function with several memory operation instructions that are specific to the architecture.
+As a result, the memcpy function may be absent from the list of callee functions used by Asteria's filtering and re-ranking modules.
+This lack of complete callee function information can lead to a loss of precision in the scoring calculation.

+Both causes contribute to the false positive outcomes in \toolname{}, highlighting the challenges in accurately detecting function similarity across different architectures and handling variations in compilers' optimization techniques.
+Addressing these causes and improving the precision of function similarity detection in such scenarios is an ongoing area of research and development in the field of BCSD.